 Calculating how much money you need per day it’s less daunting than plotting a yearly figure and far more achievable.

-You can also consider adding some color or unique finishing touches to some prints to increase their value.
+You can also consider adding some color wash or unique finishing touches to some prints to increase the print’s value.

 I cover pricing and much, much, more, in my guide.
 If you want to sell your art, you should really check it out.